haskellcamargo/pragmatic-functional-javascript/roots-of-the-evil.md

 ### \(too many\) runtime exceptions

 I don't mean runtime exceptions would be abolished if `null` were, but they would reduce a lot for sure.
-Unexpected exceptions due no null references are very common in the life of Java, JavaScript, C, Go and C\# programmers ─ and we could avoid that with monads, as we will see in the next chapters.
+Unexpected exceptions due no null references are very common in the life of Java, JavaScript, C, Go and C\# programmers ─ and we could avoid that with specific techniques.
+We can't have exceptions involving `null` values if we don't have `null` values.

 ### It increases complexity